SAP-archive/kyma-runtime-virtual-event/exercises/05/readme.md

 > The name of the service can be whatever you want, but it makes sense to give it a name which represents what it is.

-Type ```:wq``` and select the Enter key to save the changes.
+5. Type ```:wq``` and select the Enter key to save the changes.

 > Remember that we need to use *---* line as a separator between the objects declaration inside the yaml file

-Deploy the service instance to Kyma using the following command:
+6. Deploy the service instance to Kyma using the following command:

 ```
  kubectl apply -f redisaddon.yaml -n devktoberfest
  ```

-You can see the following output on the deployment
+7. You can see the following output on the deployment

+TODO:
 ````shell script

 ````